 However, it is important to note that the calcium supplements that some doctors are concerned about are supplements in particularly high doses.
 Calcium from food sources, such as dairy and green leafy vegetables is not a concern at all.
 Current recommendations regarding calcium supplements for people who have risk factors for osteoporosis haven’t changed.

 It’s important to continue to source calcium from your diet, take regular exercise so that you’re not solely relying on calcium supplements alone.
-As with any health issue, it’s important to talk to your doctor to determine what supplements are suited to you.
+If you have a health issue that may interfere with your other meds, please consult your doctor.